Radio Button, Checkbox, and Drop-Down Fields

 These fields allow the user to select from a predetermined list of options.

-• Use a radio button field when the user must select one option from a small amount of options.
+Use a radio button field if you want the user to select only one option from a small number of options.

-• Use a checkbox field when the user can select more than one option.
+Use a checkbox field if you want the user to be able to select more than one option.

-• Use a drop-down field when the user must select one option from a long list of options.
+Use a drop-down field if you want the user to select only one option from a long list or when space is limited.

 Settings